Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 b.
 Jefferson Nascimento

-Like Arnaldo, he is a Brazilian.
+Like Arnaldo, Jefferson, the current project manager for Heroes, is also a Brazilian.

 With this, he has been working as a designer and social media manager.
 Then, he moved to Ireland to study English.